hrzmillioner/javagram-bot/README.md

 ## Need more feature?
-Let me know by creating new issue.
-I develop this application in my free time just for fun.
+Let me know by creating [new issue](https://github.com/jpomykala/javagram-bot/issues/new).

 ## Feature development
 - add minimal Docker image with Java installed to run application